rust-lang/book/second-edition/nostarch/chapter19.md

 we’re parsing.
 We’ll write a parser that will parse this string and return success or failure.
 The parser will need to borrow the context to do the parsing.
-Implementing this would look like the code in Listing 19-12, except this code doesn't have the required lifetime annotations so it won't compile:
+Implementing this would look like the code in Listing 19-12, except this code doesn’t have the required lifetime annotations so it won’t compile:

 Filename: src/lib.rs